-The shut-off valves should then be opened and the unit observed as it enters service.
+The shut-off valves should be opened and the unit observed as it enters service.
 Visual checking should confirm temperatures, pressures, acceptable thermal expansion and absence of leakage.
 If the heat exchanger operates in accordance with design, it can be put to regular use.
+After water has been added to the system and the system has been put into operation, re-tighten ALL connections.